dsvolk/whisper/README.md

-# whisper
+# whisper for MacOS (or Ubuntu, maybe)
-A wrapper for Whisper speech-to-text model by OpenAI
+A wrapper for Whisper speech-to-text model by OpenAI.
+Runs locally on your machine.

 ## Install
 ### Install ffmpeg audio conversion tool